 Jeffrey Lewis joined the Saint Louis University School of Law as dean in 1999 and served in that capacity for eleven years.
 He returned to full time teaching in 2010 as Dean Emeritus and Professor of Law.
 He began his law teaching career in 1970 at the University of Akron College of Law.
 He served on the law faculty at the University of Florida College of Law from 1972 to 1999, and during his tenure at the University of Florida he served as associate dean for seven years and dean for eight years.

-Dean Lewis currently chairs the ABA Standards Review Committee, which is engaged in a comprehensive review of the Standards of Accreditation for American law schools.
+Dean Lewis recently completed service as chair of the American Bar Association Standards Review Committee, which accomplished a comprehensive review of the Standards of Accreditation and Rules of Procedure governing the accreditation of ABA approved law schools.

 Dean Lewis has been active with the American Bar Association and the Association of American Law Schools throughout his career.
 He served on the Council of the ABA Section of Legal Education and Admissions to the Bar.
 He has also chaired the ABA Accreditation Committee, served on the AALS Accreditation Committee, and chaired or served as a member of over 20 ABA/AALS site evaluation teams.